stephensalim/ReInvent2020_labs-1/Pattern3/README.md

 We have provided a simple script for you to continuously query the load balancer http address during the document execution.
 This is a really simple way to show that even through the underlying autoscale cluster configuration is changing based on the new AMI which we create, there is a continuous availability throughout the migration.
 Firstly, download the monitor script [here](https://github.com/skinnytimmy/ReInvent2020_labs/blob/Pattern3/Pattern3/scripts/watchscript.sh).

-Now simply execute the script, passing in the application load balancer http address which is in the output of the application CloudFormation stack in section 2.
+Now simply execute the script, passing in the application load balancer DNS address which is in the output of the application CloudFormation stack in section **2.3** as follows:

+./watchscript.sh

 ### 4.5.
 Start the Automation Document.

 To Execute the SSM automation document, you can run the following command: